 A few months after backpacking solo through Southeast Asia, I started a new job in Bangkok and rejoined the 40-hour work week – but with new priorities, perspectives, and goals.
 I continued to travel every chance possible, achieving my goal to see a new city at least once a month.

 After Bangkok, I moved to Rio de Janeiro with my then-boyfriend where I studied Portuguese, became an English volunteacher, rediscovered a love for hiking, and quit my remote working job to blog, write, and provide social media services full time.

 …all while sneaking in time to travel as much as possible.

 drinking Caipirinhas on Leme Beach

 Now?
-I am based in Puebla, Mexico, continuing to follow my passions for travel, writing, learning, and adventure while growing my freelance writing and expat life consulting career – and studying to be a counselor.
+I am based in Puerto Vallarta, Mexico, continuing to follow my passions for travel, writing, learning, and adventure while growing my freelance writing and expat life consulting career – and studying to be a counselor.

 Making friends with street food vendors in Mexico City